isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-is-a-hobo-spider.markdown

 - Eliminate their food sources by keeping vegetation trimmed back from foundations of buildings and sidewalks;
 - Place sticky traps in areas of high-traveling activity near exterior walls.
 ## Can a hobo spider kill a Dog or Cat?
-Recent studies shoes that hobo spider bites aren't harmful or won't kill your cat or dog; this is unlike the case with **brown recluse and the ** black widow that's fatal to pets and humans.
+Recent studies shoes that hobo spider�bites aren't harmful or won't kill your cat or dog; this is unlike the case with **brown recluse and the ** black widow that's fatal to pets and humans.